I am an Assistant Professor of Marketing at Texas A&M University, Mays Business School.

-I recently completed a PhD in Marketing at Harvard Business School and will be joining Mays Business School, Texas A&M University as an Assistant Professor of Marketing in fall 2021.
+I earned my Ph.D. in Business Administration (Marketing) from Harvard University.
 Before joining Harvard, I worked as a research associate at Duke University studying how social and cultural factors impact decision-making and dishonest behavior.
-Prior to my academic career, I worked as a brand manager at L'Oréal and as a marketing consultant at Metrica.
+Prior to my academic career, I worked as a brand manager at L'Oréal and as a marketing consultant at Métrica.

 I am originally from Lima, Peru.
 I received a Bachelor of Business Administration from Universidad de Lima (2007) and an MBA from INCAE Business School (2009).